 This coffee is made either with milk or water, but I like it with milk as it softens the strong flavor of menengic.
 It is optional to add sugar; if you like your regular coffee sweet, then you should add sugar.
 I don’t think it needs any sweetness though if you make it with milk.

->

-> It has a softer flavor than regular Turkish coffee, so if you find Turkish coffee very strong, I’m sure you will love this cafein free coffee.
+It has a softer flavor than regular Turkish coffee, so if you find Turkish coffee very strong, I’m sure you will love this cafein free coffee.
 It is almost the same to make these two coffees.
 They are both boiled in a special coffee pot over low heat.
 And you should be vigilant as it might rise very quickly and might boil over.
-You know having foam on top of cups is very important when making regular Turkish coffee but menengic coffee doesn’t have foam, so no worries!
-It is also served in demitasses just like Turkish coffee.
+You know having foam on top of cups is very important when making Turkish coffee but Kurdish menengic coffee doesn’t have any foams, so no worries!
+Way easier to make.
+It is served in demitasses just like Turkish coffee.

->

-> - Prep Time: 3 hours
+- Prep Time: 3 hours

 - Cook Time: 10 minutes